 This is going to be a great option for seniors who don't frequently use their phones.
 Ultra Mobile's pay-as-you-go plan costs $3 a month and gets you 100 minutes and texts and 100MB of data.
 That is incredibly limited, but for those who rarely use their phones, this could be a great option.
 And if you do need extra data, you can pay 3 cents for each additional megabyte or just top-off with an additional 500GB for $5 extra; add-on options exist for talk and text, too.
 Still, if you need more data on a regular basis, consider Mint's offer.

 Pros: Super cheap; Add-ons for talk, text and data are affordable

 Cons: Very limited on data calls, and texts; No extra features

 T-Mobile Essentials 55 Plus | 2-line plan | $55/month - Best value unlimited senior plan (opens in new tab)

 T-Mobile has a fantastic offer for its senior customers (classified as 55 years and older).
 You can get two unlimited lines for just $55 a month ($27.50 each).
-This comes with unlimited data, calls, and texts with no speed restrictions, 3G mobile hotspot data and scam protection.
-However, you are limited to SD streaming and if you're traveling in Mexico or Canada, you can only use 2G data.
+This comes with unlimited data, calls, and texts with no speed restrictions, 3G mobile hotspot data and scam protection; you also get access to T-Mobile's 5G access at no extra cost.
+However, you are limited to SD streaming and if you're traveling in Mexico or Canada, your data will be slower.
 You can upgrade to T-Mobile's Magenta 55 Plus plan, where you get two lines of data for $70/month.
 (The regular Magenta plan costs that much just for one line, so that's a great bargain for seniors.)
 The 55-plus Magenta plan includes free Netflix, LTE mobile hotspot data, and more.

 Pros: Affordable price; No annual contract; 5G at no extra cost